grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 ### Example: Display a React component

-Using React components as extensions is a powerful way to extend the functionality of an existing UI either in core Grafana or in an other plugin.
+Using React components as extensions is a powerful way to extend the functionality of an existing UI either in core Grafana or in another plugin.

 ```ts title="src/module.ts"
 new AppPlugin().configureExtensionComponent({